Simiine/CI-Project-1/README.md

 # Deployment
 I deployed the site on GitHub pages.
 The following steps were used to deploy:
-- In the project repository, navigate to the settings tab
+- In the project repository, navigate to the settings tab.
-- Select the pages tab from the left hand menu
+- Select the pages tab from the left hand menu.
-- Under the source section, in the drop-down menu select the main branch and click save
+- Under the source section, in the drop-down menu select the main branch and click save.
 - Once the page has refreshed a ribbon will display indicating the successful deployment of the site and link to the live page.

 The live site can be found using the following URL - https://simiine.github.io/CI-Project-1/